RickCogley/RCC-Hugo2015/content/post/20151223-japan-rail-sensational-signage.md

 They are really useful signs, and chock full of information, as you can see.
 They even switch between English and Japanese.
 My beef and the axiom is (and yeah, it's really a first-world problem) that:

-<blockquote>The information I need at that moment, is always last in the queue</blockquote>
+>The information I need at that precise moment, is inevitably last in the display queue.
+O!
+The Hardship!

 It never seems to fail.